Practice

 mediation icon

-Family Law Mediation Attorneys
+Family Law Mediation Attorney

 Mediation in most family law cases is a court-ordered requirement.
 However, reaching a resolution through mediation is voluntary.
 Mediation is a structured negotiation process facilitated by a neutral third party (the mediator).
 The goal of mediation is to assist parties in reaching a mutually acceptable agreement on various issues without the need for formal court intervention (i.e., a hearing or trial).